6 Benefits Of Pushups + How Often To Do Them To See Results

 - At the bottom of the movement, push down through your palms and breathe out as you push yourself back up over one count to the starting position.
 This is one rep.

-Pushups are a challenging move, and it's totally OK if you're not yet able to do them as described above.
 A popular regression is to simply drop to your knees and perform pushups from there.
 Mansour says this modification significantly reduces the strength demands on your body while still engaging the same muscles.
+Be sure to engage your core so you don't stress your lower back.

 How to avoid plateauing